Can Marijuana Help With Or Prevent Alzheimer's Disease?

-In short, yes, most data certainly suggest that.
-One study published in the Journal of Alzheimer's Disease concluded that "…THC could be a potential treatment option for Alzheimer's disease through multiple functions and pathways."
+In short, yes, research suggests that marijuana can help with Alzheimer’s disease.
+In fact, one study published in the Journal of Alzheimer's Disease concluded that "…THC could be a potential treatment option for Alzheimer's disease through multiple functions and pathways."

-In one study, it was shown that minute doses of THC could slow down the production of amyloid-beta (Aβ) protein in the brain.
+In one study, researchers discovered that minute doses of THC could slow down the production of amyloid-beta (Aβ) protein in the brain.
 Aβ protein has been found to be the main component in toxic plaques that grow in and clog the brains of Alzheimer's patients.
 They are also associated with brain-cell death, which causes the cognitive decline characteristic of the AD.
 This process seems to start long before the first symptoms of the disease make their appearance.

-Another 2016 California-based, in vitro study conducted by the Salk Institute for Biological Studies, has demonstrated that THC, among other cannabinoids, may not just slow down but even remove a significant amount of Aβ protein from brain cells.
 The study also showed that cannabinoids could counteract inflammation in nerve cells and prevent associated brain cell death.
-In this sense, THC may have a protective role to play in the prevention of Alzheimer's and other brain degenerative diseases.
+In this sense, THC may have a defensive role to play in the prevention of Alzheimer's and other brain degenerative diseases.

 He makes a noteworthy point - "THC-like compounds that the nerve cells make themselves."
 This brings us to one of the fascinating aspects of cannabis and the plant's health benefits to the human body.